galaxyproject/training-material/topics/genome-annotation/tutorials/apollo/tutorial.md

 - Sequencing reads from RNA-Seq or another HTS analysis
 - If you are not doing a *de novo* annotation, then a previous released <abbr title="Official Gene Set">OGS</abbr>

-In this tutorial we have obtained some data from [*Apis mellifera*](https://en.wikipedia.org/wiki/Apis_mellifera), this data comes from published scaffolds from the Apis mellifera assembly Amel_4.5 and Official Gene Set 3.2, available from [BeeBase](http://hymenopteragenome.org/beebase/?q=download_sequences).
+In this tutorial we have obtained some data from NCBI related to [*Escherichia coli K12 str.
+MG1655*](https://ecoliwiki.org/colipedia/index.php/Category:Strain:MG1655).
+All of the data is publicly accessible and the sources are noted in the Zenodo records.

 ## Get data